open-edge-insights/ts-telegraf/README.md

 2. Configuration in Telegraf.conf file [config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)

 **ETCD configuration**
-Since this is eii message bus plugin and so it’s part of EII framework, message bus configuration and plugin’s topic specific configuration is kept into etcd.
+Since this is eii message bus plugin and so it’s part of OEI framework, message bus configuration and plugin’s topic specific configuration is kept into etcd.
 Below is the sample configuration

 ```json